-STRATEGIC OBJECTIVE OUTCOME HOW GOAL AND OBJECTIVES ARE ADDRESSED IN TAMP A proud, inclusive and safe community A City of people leading happy and healthy lives.
+STRATEGIC OBJECTIVE ОUTCOME HOW GOAL AND OBJECTIVES ARE ADDRESSED IN TAMP A proud, inclusive and safe community A City of people leading happy and healthy lives.
 Continued investment in infrastructure assets.
-A thriving and A City that preserves and Enhances its natural environment for future Facilitating the provision of waste management and cleaning services that include kerbside waste, recycling and organics collection, street and footpath sweeping services, litter collection, graffiti removal and the operation of the Metton Recycling Facility. generations.
+A thriving and resilient natural environment A City that preserves and Enhances its natural environment for future generations.
+Facilitating the provision of waste management and cleaning services that include kerbside waste, recycling and organics collection, street and footpath sweeping services, litter collection, graffiti removal and the operation of the Melton Recycling Facility.
 Maintenance of our parks, open spaces, trees, property, drainage and roads.
-A well planned A City with a clear Provision of and access to services and amenities. and built City vision to manage growth in a Promote active transport options in the road and open space network. sustainable and accessible way.
-Ensure road networks are adequate, safe and contribute to the wellbeing of the community.
-Support creation of a connected and active community through the design and delivery of walking and cycling networks.
+A well planned A City with a clear Provision of and access to services and amenities and built City vision to manage Promote active transport options in the road and open space network. growth in a sustainable and accessible way.
+Ensure road networks are adequate, safe and contribute to the wellbeing of the community. · Support creation of a connected and active community through the design and delivery of walking and cycling networks.